Unigo

 Library - This area has at least six levels that are accessible to the magical classes based on their advancement in magical skills.
 Access to the upper levels is by knowledge of the unlocking spells that allow for admittance to each level of the Library.
 Each level opens further advancement of magical research to the user.
 The skills of reading magical scripts and conducting magical research is gained through the mentoring process.

-Practice Chambers - These rooms may be activated with Tower illusions by mentoring mages.
-Illusions are limited to the size of the room - a large gymnasium sized room, 100 yards in width and depth and height, and illusionary beings are limited to three illusionary beings per activating mage.
+Illusion Rooms - These rooms may be activated with Tower illusions by those who are attuned to the tower.
 Practice scenes are of an illusionary nature, but wounds suffered are felt as though real while the illusion is ongoing.
 Once the illusionary scene is terminated, all hurts are negated and full health is restored.
-Mages who have not used the practice chambers for training are encouraged to receive some basic instruction from an experienced mage before attempting to manipulate the powerful illusions of the practice chambers.
+The following uses are authorized for use within the illusion rooms:

 Laboratories - These rooms are available to all that may pass beyond the foyer for the purpose of research and experimentation with spells, potions, charms, special effects and the like.